 Child Safety Seats

-The Sheriff's Office is committed to preventing the tragic loss of life and devastating injuries that not buckling up can cause.
+The Sheriff's Office is committed to preventing the tragic loss of life and devastating injuries caused by unrestrained passengers.
 Increasing the use of seat belts and child safety seats are a priority.
 Traffic related crashes are the leading cause of death for Americans ages 6-27.
 Wearing a safety belt triples your chances of surviving a crash.

 Dangerous mistakes made when installing child safety seat: